Noietch/KCOS/README.md

-# KCOS-frontend
+# KCOS
-The frontend of file storage and sharing website for lightweight server
+Dile storage and sharing website for lightweight server